 Gadsden State is currently operating on a modified schedule due to COVID-19.
-If you think you may need placement testing, please contact email@example.com or firstname.lastname@example.org.
-Be sure to include your name and student number in the email and you will receive a response regarding placement requirements and options available.
+If you think you may need placement testing, please contact your advisor.
+If you have not been assigned an advisor, please contact email@example.com or firstname.lastname@example.org.
+Be sure to include your name and student number (A#) in the email and you will receive a response regarding placement requirements and options available.

-ACT-Residual testing will resume in Fall 2020.
-A new testing schedule will be determined.
+ACT-Residual testing for applicants to Gadsden State’s Health Science programs will resume in Fall 2020.
+A new testing schedule is being determined.

-Gadsden State Testing Services provide proctored test administration for Accuplacer placement testing the ACT-Residual for Gadsden State Health Sciences Admissions, and for community members in the public sector required to take exams for potential employment, such as the WorkKeys exam and MSSC Certification.
-Test Center locations are in the One Stop Center on the East Broad Street Campus (256-549-8497) and Room 107 of the Administration Building on the Ayers Campus (256-832-1241).
+Gadsden State’s Testing Services provides proctored test administration for Accuplacer placement testing, ACT-Residual for Gadsden State Health Science programs and for community members whose potential employer may require ACT-WorkKeys exams or MSSC Certification exams.
+Test Center locations are in the One Stop Center, Room 132 on the East Broad Street Campus (256-549-8497) and in the Administration Building, Room 107 on the Ayers Campus (256-832-1241).